w0lfdog/w0lfdog/README.md

-                          ⚠️ please do not copy or heavily reference my skins without permission, ty<3 ⚠️
+                         please do not copy or heavily reference my skins without permission, thank you!

 <!--
 **w0lfdog/w0lfdog** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.